6 Creating automatic analysis pipelines

 plot_distrib --> paper

-Figure 6.1: Very simple flow chart of steps in an analysis pipeline.
+Figure 6.1: Simplified flow chart of some of the initial steps in a data analysis pipeline.

-Now that we conceptually have drawn out the sets of tasks to complete in our pipeline, we can start using R to build it.
+Now that we have conceptually drawn out some initial tasks in our pipeline, we can start using R to build it.

 1.